ssz2605/musicblocks/Docs/FAQ/README.md

 ## <a name="CODE"></a>3.
 Coding Questions

+If you’re curious about contributing code to Music Blocks, the best way to start is by exploring the repository and experimenting with small changes.
+Even if you’re new, there are beginner-friendly issues to try, and you’ll learn a lot by playing with the blocks yourself.

+For a step-by-step guide on setting up your development environment, finding issues, and submitting contributions, check out our [CONTRIBUTING.md](link-to-contributing.md) file.
+It’s designed to help new contributors get started smoothly and confidently.

+Creating a project with Music Blocks yourself is also highly recommended—it helps you understand the code and the logic behind the blocks, making your contributions much more meaningful.

 ## <a name="EDUCATION"></a>4.
 Education Questions

 ### What kind of practical educational activities would you use to complement the project?